campfireunion/docs/docs/1.0/creator-tools/tutorials/building-interactions-with-a-scoring-system.md

 ![The most basic set](https://www.flipsidexr.com/files/docs/tutorials/the-most-basic-set-throwing-game.png)

 For fun, I also like to change the sky of the set.
 Click on the root object of the set and on the **SetInfo** component in the **Inspector** window, set the **Sky ID** to `3`.
-This will load a slightly cartoony night sky when you press play or load the set in Flipside Studio.
+This will load a slightly cartoony night sky when you press play or load the set in Flipside.

 ## Setting up the scoring system